Do you remember the last time you stood in front of an audience to speak English?

 You, too, can be as confident as them – but you need to put in the time and effort.

 To get started, pick one news show to watch daily.
 It helps if you pick out one person you like.
+For example, try the BBC One-minute world news.

 Here are some questions to ask yourself as you watch the videos: